 💜🤍 “WHY?” 🤍🩵

-In recent years, as new pride flags emerged to better reflect the diversity within the LGBT community, this flag was designed specifically to represent gay men- including both cisgender and transgender men- who are exclusively romantically and/or sexually attracted to other men.
+As new pride flags emerge to better reflect the diversity within the LGBT community, this flag was designed specifically to represent gay men (including both cisgender and transgender men) who are exclusively romantically and/or sexually attracted to other men.
 Gay has always historically and socially been defined as: a homosexual man, or a man whose sexual orientation is to men.
-To water down the term gay into being “non-women loving non-women” is homophobia disguised as progressiveness.
+To water down the term gay into being “non-women loving non-women” is often homophobia disguised as progressiveness.
+Male homosexuality is often disrespected, with people expecting us to be attracted to trans women and non-binary individuals, and some will even question our gayness for being attracted to trans men.
+I use this flag to make my- and other mens’- sole attraction to men unquestionable and non-negotiable.

 Why not the popular “Toothpaste” Flag?

 If you’ve spent time in LGBT spaces online, you’ve likely come across a striped green and blue flag commonly referred to as the “toothpaste flag” for gay men.
-While it gained some traction in earlier years, this flag has since become controversial and widely rejected by many in the gay community, and it's important to understand why to justify the existence of this new flag.1.
-Problematic Origins — The toothpaste flag was originally created by a user on Tumblr, but concerns were quickly raised about the creator’s alleged transphobic and racist content, leading to serious questions about the intent behind the flag’s design and its inclusiveness.
+While it gained some traction in earlier years, this flag is controversial and widely rejected by many in the gay community:1.
+Problematic Origins — The toothpaste flag was originally created by a user on Tumblr, but concerns were quickly raised about the creator’s alleged transphobic and racist content, leading to questions about the intent behind the flag’s design.
 While not everyone who uses the flag is aware of its origins, the association has made many uncomfortable with continuing to use it as a unifying symbol for gay men.2.
 It’s Not Exclusively for Men — Another important issue is that the toothpaste flag was never explicitly designed to represent men who are attracted to men.
 Its language and visual presentation were ambiguous, with some people interpreting it as a flag for anyone attracted to men, including non-binary people and even some trans women.
-This flag is commonly defined as “non-women attracted to non-women” instead of being about men.
-While representation for all identities is important, the lack of clarity makes the flag a poor fit for representing gay men specifically.
-Gay men, cis and trans, have unique experiences that deserve to be recognized through a flag that explicitly centers only around them.
-The toothpaste flag doesn’t do that.3.
+This flag is commonly defined as “non-women attracted to non-women” instead of being about gay men.
+While representation for all identities is important, the lack of clarity makes this flag a poor fit for representing gay men specifically.3.
 Lack of Clarity and Representation — Visually, the flag consists of various saturated green, teal, and blue stripes.
 Many have criticized the design for lacking meaning or symbolic depth.
 Unlike the well-established pride flag, which assigns meaning to each color, the toothpaste flag was not accompanied by a widely accepted explanation for its color choices.
 This has contributed to the perception that it was more of a generic design than one that truly reflected the identity, history, and diversity of gay men.

 Why Doesn’t the Flag Include Non-Binary People?

-The gay man flag does not include non-binary individuals, and that choice was not exclusionary, but specific.
-Much like how the original lesbian flags were created to represent the unique experiences of lesbians, this gay man flag focuses on the identity of those who identify as men and are only attracted to other men.
+This gay man flag does not include non-binary individuals, and that choice was not exclusionary, but specific.
+Much like how the original lesbian and bisexual flags were created to represent the unique experiences of attraction in relation to gender, this gay man flag focuses on the identity of those who identify as men and are only attracted to other men.

-This specificity is not a dismissal of non-binary people, who have their own meaningful and valid identities, but rather an acknowledgment that each group within the LGBT community deserves the space to define and express their experiences on their own terms.
+This specificity is not a dismissal of non-binary people (who have their own meaningful and valid identities), rather an acknowledgment that each group within the LGBT community deserves a space of their own to define and express their sexuality on their own terms.
+Forcing gay men to include enben into their attraction is the same as forcing gay men to be attracted to women.

 The Importance of Clear Boundaries in Identity

 It’s important to affirm that gay men have the right to set boundaries around their identity.
-Being gay means being attracted to men, and for most, that includes cis men and trans men, but not necessarily individuals who identify outside the binary.
-This boundary is not about exclusion or invalidation of others, but simply a matter of self-definition and clarity in sexual orientation.
+Being gay does not necessarily individuals who identify outside the binary; this boundary is not about exclusion or invalidation of others, but simply a matter of self-definition and clarity in sexual orientation.

-In any identity group, especially those that have historically been marginalized, defining the edges of that identity is an important part of community-building, self-acceptance, and mutual respect.
+In any identity group, especially those that have historically been marginalized, defining the edges of that identity is an important part of community-building, self-acceptance, and mutual respect; forcing inclusion of every identity into every space omits the individuality of each label, and falsely suggests our identity is a choice.

 While the gay man flag centers around a specific group, it exists within the rich and varied landscape of LGBT identities.
 Non-binary people, bisexuals, lesbians, trans individuals, and many others have their own flags and symbols of pride.
-Each of these helps build a more complete and nuanced picture of our community and it’s rich, immovable history.To support one another’s right to self-identify, we must create a culture of mutual respect where everyone is seen, heard, and represented without being asked to dilute or expand their identity to include everyone.
+Each of these helps build a more complete and nuanced picture of our community and its rich history while also allowing specific ones to have their own spaces for expression and conversation.To support one another’s right to self-identify, we must create a culture of mutual respect where everyone is seen, heard, and represented without being asked to dilute or expand their identity to include everyone.
+We do not choose who we are attracted to!

 💜🤍 frequently asked questions 🤍🩵